 Baylee Kindig grew up with and around the shop so it was a natural progression that at 16 she began working in the shop as a parts runner.
 She then worked her way to the front office receptionist.
 Nowadays she works upstairs with the big girls managing our Websites, Marketing, and Apparel.
-She and Charity also trade off on managing the shops Social Media.
-She literally had no previous experience but has bullshitted her way to the top and created a position nobody knew we needed but now cannot live without.
+She also manages the shop’s Social Media.
+She had no previous experience but has bullshitted her way to the top and created a position nobody knew we needed but now cannot live without.
 She may have winged it but she does a killer job!
 She has dabbled in graphic design, photography, and the wonderful world of Microsoft & Adobe Programs.
 Overall she is your go-to girl and takes on any job we throw her.
-Baylee harbors a real love for Volkswagens fueled by her parent’s passion, she has a ’67 Beetle project car that is still sitting.
-She dreams of following in her parent’s footsteps and creating her own successful business someday.
-Baylee has a 4-year-old furbaby named Hooch and she is happily married to her husband Kaden, finally!
+She dreams of following in her parent’s footsteps and someday creating her own successful business.
+Baylee has 2 dogs that are her children and she is happily married to her husband Kaden!
 You can also bet your ass Baylee wrote this bio, told you I manage the website.